CreepyHunterX/CreepyEYE-Genesis/README.md

 &nbsp;

 ## ⚠️ IMPORTANT!
-**CreepyEYE Genesis** is an OSINT (Open Source Intelligence) tool that helps you search information by username, email, IP, phone number, Telegram, and other parameters across various services.
+**CreepyEYE Genesis** is an OSINT (Open Source Intelligence) tool that helps you search information by username, email, IP, phone number, and other parameters across various services.
 **Use only for ethical purposes!
 The developers are not responsible for your actions.**

 ---